 Legislative history: Local Law 6/21

+Replace the existing Section 28-118.4.2 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.4.2 Statement of compliance.
 When a certificate of occupancy for a new or altered building is applied for, the application shall be accompanied by a signed statement of the registered design professional of record or permit holder stating that such person has examined the approved construction documents and specifications of the building for which the certificate of occupancy is sought, and that, to the best of his or her knowledge and belief, the building has been erected or altered in accordance with the approved construction documents and specifications and, as erected or altered, complies with the provisions of this code and all other applicable laws and rules, except insofar as variations or variances therefrom have been legally permitted or authorized, specifying such variations or variances in such required statement.

 Legislative history: Local Law 6/21

+Replace the existing Section 28-118.15 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.15 Temporary certificates of occupancy.
 Upon application, the commissioner is authorized to issue a temporary certificate of occupancy before the completion of the entire work covered by the permit, provided that the subject portion or portions of the building may be occupied and maintained in a manner that will not endanger public safety, health, or welfare.
 The commissioner shall set a time period during which the temporary certificate of occupancy is valid.
 The provisions of section 28-118.15.1 apply only to interim certificates of occupancy.
 Nothing in section 28-118.15.1 is intended to affect, alter or amend the commissioner’s power to issue or to set time periods for the expiration of temporary certificates of occupancy that are not interim certificates of occupancy.

 Legislative history: Local Law 6/21

+Add new Section 28-118.15.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.15.1 Interim certificate of occupancy.
 An interim certificate of occupancy may be issued authorizing occupancy of a specific floor or floors of a building prior to the completion of the entire work covered by a permit in accordance with this section and rules of the department, subject to the following conditions:

 1. The building is of noncombustible construction and protected with an automatic sprinkler system;